AlexeyMerov/RadioStations/README.md

 ### About:

 - Display list of categories and go for every nested links which represents new categories or radio stations.
+- Favorites (locally).
+- Settings for the app.
+- Play/control audio as a service.
-- Different types of items.
+- Different item types.
-- Play audio.
-- Be good with performance, architecture and use best practices.
+- Performance, architecture and use best practices.
-- Animations and up-to-date design guideline.
+- Offline mode.
+- Design guideline (Material3).
+- Animations.
+- Dark/Light theme.
-- Tests... after taking a deep breath.
+- Tests... not 100% coverage.

 ### Bottlenecks: